EventStore/documentation/docs/_posts/conflict-detection-and-resolution-in-an-event-sourced-system.md

 ---
-title: "Conflict Detection and Resolution in an EventSourced System"
+title: "📺 Conflict Detection and Resolution in an EventSourced System"
 date: 2020-10-02
 author: "James Geall"
 kind: "Video"